swiftlang/swift-evolution/proposals/0301-package-editing-commands.md

 ## Alternatives considered

 One alternative considered was not including this functionality at all.
 It's worth noting that maintaining package editor functionality over time and adapting it to changes in the `PackageDescription` API will require a nontrivial effort.
-However, the benefits of including the functionality are substantial enought that it seems like a worthwhile tradeoff.
+However, the benefits of including the functionality are substantial enough that it seems like a worthwhile tradeoff.
 Beyond that, much of the required infrastructure can be reused to enable other new features like source locations in manifest diagnostics and commands like `swift package upgrade` discussed in the "Future Directions" section.

 Another suggested alternative was to provide an interface to run scripts which mutate the `Package` object after the manifest is run.
 A full discussion of such a feature is outside the scope of this proposal, but it would likely allow more flexible edits.
 However, this approach has several downsides.
 To persist edits after running such a script, the entire `Package.swift` would need to be rewritten, which would drop comments, the content of inactive conditional compilation blocks, and any other skipped branches in the manifest code.
 The proposed subcommands, which rely on a syntax-level transformation, are able to make more specific edits to the manifest and avoid these issues.